 To account for this, Dr. Nita emphasizes the importance of keeping your doctor in the loop if you think birth control is right for you.
 “If you have a family history of hair loss you should tell your doctor before starting hormonal birth control.
 Also, if you notice hair loss while you are on birth control, let your health care provider know.
 In either of those cases, you don’t have to say ‘goodbye’ to hormonal birth control, but your doctor can recommend birth control options less likely to result in hair loss,” she offers.

 And what if you get pregnant?
-Your estrogen is in overdrive during this time, and that can lead to thicker strands… As Pullan breaks it down, male hormones are bad for hair (these are associated with hair loss) but the opposite is true for the female ones.
+Your estrogen is in overdrive during this time, and that can lead to thicker strands.
+As Dr. Pullan breaks it down, male hormones are bad for hair (these are associated with hair loss) but the opposite is true for the female ones.
 Dr. Nita explains that some women are in “hair heaven” during pregnancy because hair sheds less.
-Unfortunately, this is only temporary and once hormones return to normal levels, there is an extreme amount of shedding, which Pullan describes as “alopecia-like,” – yikes
+Unfortunately, this is only temporary and once hormones return to normal levels, there is an extreme amount of shedding, which Dr. Pullan describes as “alopecia-like.”

 Dr. Nita tells us why this is.
-“It will look like you are losing a lot of hair because you are shedding the hair that would normally be shedding at that time PLUS the hair that did not shed during pregnancy,” she says.
+“It will look like you are losing a lot of hair because you are shedding the hair that would normally be shedding at that time plus the hair that did not shed during pregnancy,” she says.
 Luckily this stops as hormones regulate.
-“Hair loss usually diminishes within 3-4 months after delivery, and hair loss returns to normal within 6-12 months,” she adds.
+“Hair loss usually diminishes within three to four months after delivery, and hair loss returns to normal within six to 12 months,” she adds.